Hendy/umbraco-look/README.md

 	All = TagQuery.MakeTags("size:large"), // all of these tags
 	Any = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue") // at least one of these tags
-	Not = TagQuery.MakeTags("colour:black"), // none of these tags, 'not' always takes priority GetFacets = new string[] { "colour", "size", "shape" } // request counts for all tags in the supplied groups };
+	Not = TagQuery.MakeTags("colour:black"), // none of these tags, 'not' always takes priority GetFacets = new string[] { "colour", "size", "shape" } // request facets for all tags in named groups };
 ````